dotnet/docs-maui/docs/fundamentals/accessibility.md

 ### ExcludedWithChildren

 The `AutomationProperties.ExcludeWithChildren` attached property, of type `bool?`, determines if an element and its children should be excluded from the accessibility tree.
-This enables scenarios such as displaying an `AbsoluteLayout` over another layout such as a `StackLayout`, with the `StackLayout` being excluded from the accessibility tree when it's not visible.
+This enables scenarios such as displaying an <xref:Microsoft.Maui.Controls.AbsoluteLayout> over another layout such as a `StackLayout`, with the `StackLayout` being excluded from the accessibility tree when it's not visible.
 It can be used from XAML as follows:

 ```xaml
 <StackLayout AutomationProperties.ExcludedWithChildren="true">